mkginfo/Media-Queries-Breakpoints/README.md

 Media Queries Breakpoints
 =========================

-Media Queries Breakpoints for All device
+Media Queries Breakpoints for All devices

 /* All Smartphones in portrait and landscape ----------- */